aromalsanthosh/Java-Lab-S3/SET2/Readme.md

 4.Program to print the area of a rectangle by creating a class named 'Area' taking the values of its length and breadth as parameters of its constructor and having a method named 'returnArea' which returns the area of the rectangle.
 Length and breadth of rectangle are entered through keyboard.<br>

 5.class with a method that prints "This is parent class" and its subclass with another method that prints "This is child class".
 Now, create an object for each of the class and call<br>
-  - 1.method of parent class by object of parent class<br>
+  - method of parent class by object of parent class<br>
-  - 2.method of child class by object of child class<br>
+  - method of child class by object of child class<br>
-  - 3.method of parent class by object of child class<br>
+  - method of parent class by object of child class<br>